-Remove any branches that become overlapped, damaged, or unsightly.
+Remove any dead, damaged or unsightly branches at any time.
+In early spring, thin inner branches and any branches that have become overlapped to allow for air circulation and light penetration in the center of the tree.
+Remove any wood that has become unproductive to allow it to be replaced by new wood.
 To ensure your tree keeps its form, remove any growth that appears on the trunk below the main branches and any growth coming up from the root system.